lperrin/infinitable/README.md

 ];
 ```

-You must also provide the `render` function, which generates a DOM node with the model.
+You can optionally provide a custom `render` function, which generates a DOM node with the model.
 For example:

 ```javascript
 function renderRow(data) {